KraftAffix/Wuthering-Waves-Download-Library/README.md

 Wuthering Waves download links for archive purposes \
 torrent links for now, will add another option soon

-# LINKS BELOW ARE PROVIDED FROM THE LAUNCHER
+# LINKS BELOW ARE THE FILES THAT ARE PROVIDED FROM THE LAUNCHER
 `hw-pcdownload-qcloud.aki-game`‎ / `hw-pcdownload-akamai.aki-game` /
 `hw-pcdownload-aws.aki-game` /
 `pcdownload-huoshan.aki-game`